ChihChiu29/deep_learning/README.md

-# Deep Learning (DL) Beginner Toolkit
+# Deep Reinforcement Learning (RL) Beginner Toolkit

-This project aims for DL researchers, especially beginners.
+This project aims for Deep RL researchers, especially beginners.

-It defines easy-to-use DL interfaces and provides common implementation, so that the CL concept is clear to beginners, and it's easy for users to jump to experimentation.
+It defines efficient and easy-to-use DL interfaces and provides common implementation, so that the CL concept is clear to beginners, and it's easy for users to jump to experimentation.

 Extra attention was paid to build a clean component libraries with type annotations instead of scripts that "just work" but hard to be modified over time.